 - In 2012, Canada tied with the UK’s Department for International Development (DfID) as the most aid effective donor of the G19 (Government assessment of Program Aid Partners – 2013).

-Children and youth including maternal, newborn and child health
+Children and youth including health and rights of women and children

 - Recruited and hired 1,688 additional doctors and nurses to improve availability of health care.